gradle/gradle/design-docs/dependency-substitution.md

 # Feature: Dependency substitution rules handle project dependencies

-## Story: Use dependency substitution rule to replace external dependency with project dependency
+## Story: Use dependency substitution rule to substitute external and project dependencies

-Extend the existing dependency substitution mechanism to permit replacing an external dependency with a project dependency.
+Extend the existing dependency substitution mechanism to permit replacing an external dependency with a project dependency and vice-versa.
-Note that adding a project dependency in this way will not result in the correct tasks being added to the task execution graph.
+Note that adding a project dependency in this way may not result in the correct tasks being added to the task execution graph, and replacing a project dependency with an external dependency may still result in the project being built when resolving the dependencies.
 This is similar to the current situation when a project dependency is added to a configuration during task execution.

 ### User visible changes